Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/Lines.md

+---
+title: Lines
+---
 # Lines

 `lines`

 #### Description

-A collection of [TextRange](./TextRange.md) objects representing lines of text in a text frame.
+A collection of [TextRange](.././TextRange) objects representing lines of text in a text frame.
 The elements are not named; you must access them by index.

 ---